 Refund Inquiry: You can check the status of your refund by visiting revenue.delaware.gov.
 Select "Check the Status of Your Refund."
 You will need your SSN and the requested 'Net Refund' amount to complete your inquiry.
-You may also call (866) 276-2353 (toll free) for information on your refund status.

 Reminder: You will receive a 1099G from the State if last year you a) itemized deductions on your federal return and b) received a Delaware refund, requested a carryover, contributed to one of the Special Funds OR had your refund intercepted.